kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 There should be 2 rules for each port of your Service (just one in this example) - a "KUBE-PORTALS-CONTAINER" and a "KUBE-PORTALS-HOST".

-Almost nobody should be using the "userspace" mode any more, so we won't spend more time on it here.
+Almost nobody should be using the "userspace" mode any more, so you won't spend more time on it here.

 ### Is kube-proxy proxying?